Table of Contents

 Apache is the most popular and most used HTTP web server in the world.
 Apache is the opensource, cross-platform, powerful, stable, reliable and free web server providing features which can be extended by the wide variety of modules.
 It is also used as a reverse proxy server in different scenarios.
 In this tutorial, you are going to learn how to install Apache on CentOS 7.

 Before you start to install Apache on CentOS 7.
-You must have the root user account credentials of your system.
+You must use the credentials of user with sudo privileges.

 Apache is already available in default software repositories.
 So in this tutorial, we will install Apache by using